automotola/tm-web/static/pitch/md/pitchdeck 2 oktober.md

 **Product & User**
 - We offer two products:
 - The consumer product: a Data collection kit with free Smartphone application.
-- The business product: A
+- The business product: A data analytics platform, with sensor maintainance service.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE5MTgzOTUxLC0xODM0NDA0MjFdfQ==
+eyJoaXN0b3J5IjpbMTczMDcxMTY4MSwtMTgzNDQwNDIxXX0=
 -->